WHY IS IT SO DIFFICULT TO FIND

 (Solutions come next)

-God God isn't so much the Christian word, it's the English word.
+God God isn't so much the Christian word, it's the English word – See The Great Creative Energy for details.

 first developed.

-History is littered with stories of doubt from good souls whose lives were dedicated to selfless devotion.
-St. Paul told us God comes to us through faith and grace.
+History is full of stories about good souls whose whole lives were dedicated to selfless devotion.
+But as St. Paul told us, God comes to us only through faith and grace.

 In Eastern traditions, enlightenment is much the same.
 Even Zen Buddhism's instant enlightenment is only possible, after years of dedicated practice, by chance, with the right mind-boggling